johannesjh/favagtk/README.md

 ### Flatpak packaging

+Fava GTK is packaged using flatpak-builder.

+The following additional system requirements are needed to locally build flatpak application packages.

+* flatpak-builder (installed using instructions from https://docs.flatpak.org/en/latest/first-build.html, the GNOME SDK will also be installed as part of the build process)
+* appstream (provides the appstreamcli command)
+* desktop-file-utils (provides the desktop-file-validate command)

 Have a look at the targets available in [packaging/flatpak/Makefile].
-These targets allow to build, install and launch a .flatpak application package.
+These targets build, install and launch the .flatpak application package.
 For example:

 ```bash
 # to create a flatpak bundle